Whole blood donation is the most common type of donation.

 Step 2: Screening

-- You will go over the answers you provided in a private and confidential interview with a UHS staff member.
+- You will go over the answers you provided in a private and confidential interview with a University Hospital staff member.
 This is to ensure you meet the requirements for donating blood.

-- A mini physical will be given to check your temperature, pulse, blood pressure, and hemoglobin level present in a sample of blood.
+- A mini physical will be given to check your temperature, pulse, blood pressure, and iron level present in a sample of blood.

 Step 3: Donation